 Make sure you remove all extra and unnecessary white spaces at the top and/or sides of your logo as well.
 You can crop it to ensure you’ll get the best space usage.

-When it comes to uploading a logo to your storefront, make sure it is clear, only contains your main information, and that it contrasts well with your background.
+When it comes to uploading a logo to your site, make sure it is clear, only contains your main information, and that it contrasts well with your background.

 We recommend only having your brand name as your logo as something with smaller text may be harder to see so it is best to keep it simple and easy to read.
 (Here’s a great example by Innogyzer):